rambabubolla/docs-csm/operations/security_and_authentication/Change_Air-Cooled_Node_BMC_Credentials.md

 1. (`ncn-m#`) Set the same random password for every BMC on an air-cooled node.

-   The command will generate a single random string and apply it to every NodeBMC in the system.
+   The command will generate a single random string and apply it to every Node BMC in the system.

     ```bash
     sat bmccreds --xnames $RIVER_NODEBMC_XNAMES --random-password --pw-domain system